 Go straight there and get in line!
 Don't dawdle after getting off the plane, and postpone bathroom breaks if you can.
 The wait at immigration can sometimes be an hour or more depending on the time your flight lands.

 Tip: There are actually two separate immigration sections.
 If one looks excessively busy, keep walking to the next one.

+Have your arrival and departure cards — two cards that should have been handed out on the plane — completed entirely, both front and back.
 If you didn’t receive arrival and departure cards, you’ll find them on tables near the start of the immigration queue.
 Having a folded, damaged, or incomplete arrival card is a sure way to get on the bad side of immigration officials!

-Some tips for getting through immigration quickly:
+Some tips for getting through immigration smoothly: